iPad 8 LTE Battery Replacement

 Step 76

-- Grab a pair of tweezers or use your fingernail to gently lift up the tape covering the speaker connectors.
-Easy peasy!
+- Grab a pair of tweezers or even your fingernail to carefully peel back the tape hiding the speaker connectors.

 Tools Used